MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-troubleshoot.md

 ## Agent installation failure

-###  **Issue:**  Agent doesn't successfully install, or the clientsetup.exe cannot be opened.
+ **Issue:**  The mgiration agent doesn't install successfully, or the clientsetup.exe cannot be opened.

 Example:

 ![Migration Manager agent installation failure](media/mm-agent-installation-failure.png)

 **Diagnosis / Investigation**

+If the *clientsetup.exe* cannot be opened:

+- Sign in to Windows as Administrator, or provide the Adminstrator username and password upon opening the application.
+The Adminstrator account should already be added to the domain.

+If errors occurred during installation process:

+- The error message should already include the failure reason, and the appropriate actions to take if possible.
+- If errors do not suggest actions to resolve, the problem could be caused by temporary network failure, or other unknown issues.

+**Mitigation**

 If the clientsetup.exe cannot be opened:
-- Sign in to Windows as Administrator, or provide the Adminstrator username and password upon opening the application, and the Adminstrator account should already be added to the domain.

-Errors occurred during installation process:

-- The error message itself should already include the failure reason, and the appropriate actions to take if possible.
-- Other errors shown without proper actions being suggested could be caused by temporary network failure, or other unknown issues.

-3. Mitigation
-If the clientsetup.exe cannot be opened:
-Ask the customer to sign in Windows as Administrator and reopen the clientsetup.exe application, or provide the Adminstrator username and password upon opening the application.
+1. Sign in to Windows as Administrator.
+2. Reopen the clientsetup.exe application, or provide the Adminstrator username and password upon opening the application.

-Errors occurred during installation process:
+If errors occurred during installation process:

-For errors with suggested actions (e.g. the one displayed in the image above), ask the customer to take the corresponding action and reopen the clientsetup.exe application;
+- For errors with with specific stated actions, take the corresponding action and then reopen the clientsetup.exe.
-For other errors, ask the customer to ensure their Administrator account has been added to the domain, then close the application window and retry installation first.
+- For other non-specific errors, make sure your Administrator account has been added to the domain.
+Close the application window and then retry installation.

 ## Agent disconnected

-**Issue**:  Agen'ts state gets stuck in "Dicsonned" and never comes back.
+**Issue**: The "state" of the agent gets stuck as "Disconnected" and never comes back.

 ![Agent disconnected](/media/mm-agent-disconnect-ts.png)

-2. Diagnosis / Investigation
+**Diagnosis / Investigation**

-Check the network health on the computer on which the agent is installed.
+- Check the network health on the computer on which the agent is installed.
-If the password of the logged-in Tenant Adminstrator account has been changed, or there are other similar, critical changes applied to the Tenant Admin account that would require re-sign-in, all of the agents will be disconnected and re-installation is required on all of them.
+- If the password of the logged-in Tenant Adminstrator account has changed, or any other similar, critical changes applied to the Tenant Admin account that would require re-sign in, all of the agents will be disconnected and re-installation is required on all of them.

-3. Mitigation
+**Mitigation**

-If there's a network issue, fix that and the agent should reconnect soon;
+- If there's a network issue, fix that and the agent should reconnect soon after.
-If there're critical changes to the Tenant Admin account that would require re-sign-in, re-install the agent on all the computers;
+- If there're critical changes to the Tenant Admin account that would require to re-sign in, re-install the agent on all the computers.
-If nothing above applies, try re-install the agent first.
+- If nothing above applies, try re-install the agent first.

 ## Task stuck in "Queued" status